Kirksten3/pagespeedhelper/README.md

 A gem for Google's PageSpeed API.<br />
 Leverages Google's generated APIs and in doing so can do batch queries of 20 requests at a time.<br />
+Can take any number of elements in a list, and will split list for batch queries.
 Returns a hash of the results.<br />

 ## Installing